FreshRSS/documentation/en/docs/users/03_Main_view.md

 This method is available only if you have access to the installation server scheduled tasks.

 The script is named *actualize_script.php* and is located in the *app* folder.
-The scheduled task syntax won't be explained here.
+The scheduled task syntax will not be explained here.
 However, here is [a quick introduction to crontab](http://www.adminschoice.com/crontab-quick-reference/) that might help you.

 Here is an example to trigger article update every hour.